What are the risks and rewards of investing?

 In short, yes.
 By nature, investments can rise or fall in value.
 So, just as you can make money through investing, you’re also at risk of making a loss.
 This is why investing is riskier than saving.

 Savings accounts grow your money slowly but steadily.
 So, they’re a safer option than investing, but don’t have as much potential as investments.
 You can choose from fixed or variable interest savings.
 If you go for fixed, your rate is guaranteed regardless of market conditions.
 Variable interest goes up and down in line with the Bank of England base rate.
-It’s impacted by inflation – the rate prices increase over time.
+It’s impacted by inflation – the rate at which prices increase over time.
 No one knows how quickly living costs will increase.
 If your savings don’t keep up with inflation, your money won’t stretch as far.

 Can you minimise the risk of investing?